Mike Yastrzemski Player Props: Giants vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff is 20th in MLB with a collective 8.6 strikeouts per nine innings.
+- The Cubs pitching staff ranks 22nd in the league with a collective 8.5 strikeouts per nine innings.

-- The Cubs have a 4.07 team ERA that ranks 12th among all league pitching staffs.
+- The Cubs have the 10th-ranked team ERA across all MLB pitching staffs (4.00).

-- Cubs pitchers combine to allow the third-fewest home runs in baseball (61 total, one per game).
+- Cubs pitchers combine to surrender the third-fewest home runs in baseball (61 total, one per game).

-- Hendricks gets the start for the Cubs, his fourth of the season.
-He is 0-2 with a 4.70 ERA and 12 strikeouts through 15 1/3 innings pitched.
+- Wesneski gets the start for the Cubs, his 10th of the season.
+He is 2-2 with a 4.15 ERA and 36 strikeouts in 47 2/3 innings pitched.

-- His most recent time out came on Tuesday against the San Diego Padres, when the righty tossed six innings, surrendering four earned runs while giving up six hits.
+- In his most recent appearance on Wednesday, the righty threw 4 2/3 innings against the Los Angeles Angels, giving up two earned runs while surrendering two hits.

-- In three games this season, the 33-year-old has a 4.70 ERA and 7 strikeouts per nine innings, while giving up a batting average of .295 to his opponents.
+- In 10 games this season, the 25-year-old has put up an ERA of 4.15, with 6.8 strikeouts per nine innings.
+Opponents are batting .246 against him.

 © 2023 Data Skrive.
 All rights reserved.